wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554A/NUR EZZATY BINTI HUSIN/README.md

 > *Explanation:*
 >
 > The test simulates 5 virtual users continuously sending requests to ChatGPT over a period of 1 hour.
-This setup represents a medium load that stays constant for a long duration to observe if the system can maintain stable performance
+This setup represents a medium load that stays constant for a long duration to observe if the system can maintain stable performance.

 ---
 ### 📋 Test Scenario and Procedure
-A endurance test is used to check if a system can handle a continuous workload for a long time without memory leaks, crashes, or performance drops.
-It helps identify problems that do not appear in short-term tests.
+A endurance test is used to check if a system can handle a continuous for a long time without memory leaks, crashes or performance drops.
+It helps identify problems that do not appear in short term tests.

 **Steps:**

-**1.** Open Apache JMeter and create a Thread Group with 5 users and 1hour duration.
+**1.** Open Apache JMeter and create a Thread Group with 5 users and 1 hour duration.

-**2.** Add an **HTTP Request sampler** targeting the ChatGPT web URL.
+**2.** Add an **HTTP Request Sampler** targeting the ChatGPT web URL.
 - **Target URL:** https://chat.openai.com
 - **Method:** GET
 - **Path:** /